akruszewski/gibl/manuscript/chapter2.md

 I> ### Definition 6
 I>
-I> The syntactic elements in Lisp are symbolic expressions or S-expressions.
+I> The syntactic elements in Lisp are symbolic expressions or **S-expressions**.
 S-expressions' values are either a symbol or a list.

 The Racket programming language that we will use in this book is a multi-paradigm programming language, belonging to the Lisp family.